klmnden/azure-docs.tr-tr/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Dosyaları ve klasörleri silme

-Aşağıdaki kod parçacığı Data Lake Store hesabındaki dosyaları ve klasörleri yinelemeli olarak siler.
+Aşağıdaki kod parçacığında, dosyaları ve klasörleri yinelemeli olarak bir Data Lake depolama Gen1 hesabında siler.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");